Early life of Augustus: Early career (48 BC – 44 BC)

 The same year as Caesar’s ultimate victory against Pompey, Octavius turned 15 and donned the toga virillis on 18 October.
 Shortly after, Octavius began his first official business upon being elected a pontiff in the College of Pontiffs.
 It was Caesar who had nominated Octavius for this position, the first of many to come from Caesar.
 While it is unknown if Caesar took the time to explain the current military or political situation, he did take an interest in Octavius.
 While celebrating the Festival of the Latins, Caesar appointed Octavius the praefectus urbi until his return.
 While the position was solely honorary and possessed no authority, it allowed Octavius a place in the public eye.

 From 46 BC on, Octavius was very close to Caesar and attended theatres, banquets, and other social gatherings with him.
 In September 46 BC, when Caesar celebrated his multiple triumphs, Octavius took part in the procession and was accorded military honors despite never having served in combat.
 Soon, Octavius had built up considerable influence with Caesar to such a point that others would ask him to intercede with him on their behalf.

 Following in the normal path of young Romans, Octavius needed experience with military affairs.
 Caesar proposed that Octavius join him in Africa even though Octavius had fallen ill.
 Though he was now legally a man, his mother Atia was still a dominating figure in his life.
 According to Nicolaus of Damascus, Atia protested Octavius joining Caesar, and the latter recognized the necessity of protecting Octavius’ health.
 Though she consented for him to join Caesar in Hispania, where he planned to fight the remaining forces under Pompey’s lieutenants, but Octavius again fell ill and was unable to travel.

 As soon as he was well, Octavius, accompanied by a few friends (including Marcus Vipsanius Agrippa), sailed to Hispania.
 He was shipwrecked and, after coming ashore with his companions, was forced to make it across hostile territory to reach Caesar's camp.
 Octavius’ actions greatly impressed his great-uncle, who proceeded to teach Octavius the ways of provincial administration.
 Suetonius in Chapter 68 of his Life of Augustus writes that Lucius Antonius, the brother of Mark Antony, accused Augustus for having "given himself to Aulus Hirtius in Spain for three hundred thousand sesterces."
 This alleged homosexual liaison must have taken place in 46 BC during the civil wars when Julius Caesar took Octavian to Spain and Aulus Hirtius was serving there.
 At the time the future Emperor Augustus was 17 years old.

+Suetonius also writes of the following accusations: